miisrx/redis/network_programming.md

 ## `bind()`

 - associates a socket with a port on your local machine
-- commonly done if you're going to `listen()` for incoming connections on a specific port; the port # is used by the kernel to match an incoming packet to a certain process's socket descriptor
+- commonly done if you're going to `listen()` for incoming connections on a specific port
+  - the port # is used by the kernel to match an incoming packet to a certain process's socket descriptor

 ```C++
 #include <sys/types.h>